corkyahern/spacexbe/README.md

 Welcome to SpaceX.

 If you are reading this file on github use the code format for readability.
+If reading in intellij use the editor or 'editor and preview mode'.

     To use the application clone the repositories for frontend and backend: corkyahern/spacexbe (backend) and corkyahern/spacexfe (front end).
 Start up the backend in the Spring Boot root directory with the command 'docker-compose up'.
 You may need to run 'mvn clean package' and 'docker build -t corkyahern662/spacex .' before hand.